Chs logo

 Differentiation

-• Cooperative ownership structure
+• Cooperative ownership model

 • Local market expertise